Neutral / cushion / high arch

 However, the Madoru 2 becomes a little more noteworthy than the first edition, thanks to its seeming inspiration from the NMD Runner that’s all the rage right now.

 - Adidas brings out the best in their “budget” shoes most of the time.
 In the 2nd installment of the Madoru, a more breathable upper and a new design that mimics one of its top models will certainly create a larger than usual following for an inexpensive shoe.

-- Style comes as the most obvious change in the shoe.
-Fans of Adidas will notice that it somehow resembles one of its most expensive and top of the line casual shoes.
+- Style comes as the most obvious change in the neutral running shoe.
+Fans of Adidas will notice that it somehow resembles one of its most expensive and top of the line casual shoes just like the Adidas Pure Boost.
 The upgrade will certainly boost the popularity of the Madoru 2.0 as those who are working on a budget will definitely choose the less expensive shoe with performance in running an added boost.

 - When it comes to performance, the more durable and breathable upper is already a guarantee of a more long-lasting performance and a more ventilated ride as the miles go on.
 The new mesh is more open with wider holes.

 - The outsole is completely modified.
 In this 2nd iteration of the Madoru, there is now a web of micro lugs in the forefoot and halfway through the midfoot for enhanced cushioning.
 A large midfoot cut provides added flexibility.